bytewax/bytewax/docs/articles/deployment/container.md

 To produce messages with this setup, you can use the `rpk` tool included in the redpanda docker images:

 ```
-docker exec -it redpanda-0 rpk topic produce in_topic
+docker exec -it redpanda rpk topic produce in_topic
 ```

 Write a message and press "Enter", then check the output from the dataflow.